 No matter how rock solid your plan is, things are bound to come up: urgent requests, shifting business goals, unexpected sick days.
 Being able to adjust timelines and reassign tasks helps leaders avoid employee burnout and align with changing business goals or requests.

 In fact, 20% of professional services employees say last-minute changes to requirements are the top reason for project delays.
 And in our study of workplace stress, the top stressor was “bottlenecks and waiting on others.”
-When your team hits a roadblock, being able to react with agility not only helps you move the project along quickly, it helps overall team moral and keeps them from burning out on work that isn’t moving anywhere.
+When your team hits a roadblock, being able to react with agility not only helps you move the project along quickly, it helps overall team morale and keeps them from burning out on work that isn’t moving anywhere.

 Instead of projects getting stuck in a limbo of frustration, Wrike helps leaders to agilely prioritize and reprioritize work, powered by the workload visibility.
 Managers can quickly spot and remove bottlenecks while having all task information in one place, fostering accountability and empowering team communication.